eliasmeire/ws-chat/README.md

 Implemented using FRP (RxJS).
 CycleJS is used for DOM manipulation.

-### frp-elm

-Uses the Elm language for FRP and DOM manipulation.
-As this is both built into the language no other libraries are needed.

 ### imperative

 Implemented in imperative programming style.
 JQuery is used for DOM manipulation.